dwelch91/tql/README.md

 `FROM` clauses (ie, non-CSV files), the specified SQL will be run against the database and a CSV (or table) will produce results in the chosen output format.

-### How Tos
+### FAQs

 #### How do I change the order of the columns in the output?
-Use SELECT with the column names listed out, the order which they appear will make the output columns in the same order.
+Use `SELECT` with the column names listed out; the order which they appear will produce output columns in the same order.
-(reword this)

 #### How do I filter, sort, etc on a numeric column?
 `tql` does not automatically convert CSV data into integers or floats.
 There are two options:
 1. Coerce the data to either an integer or float using a filter (e.g., `int`) on the target column and then SQLite will be able to operate on the column as a numeric value for sorting, comparisons, etc.
-2. Use the -a/--auto-filter switch that will try to convert all column data to numeric values.
+2. Use the `-a`/`--auto-filter` switch that will try to convert all column data to numeric values.
 Data that cannot be converted to a numeric value will remain a string.

 ### Acknowledgements